andytudhope/thebluebook/source/canto-v/jates.md

-broke to beat no more and beat forever on further shores than thought can find, where barefoot seekers dance for sand mussels where you showed us, right between the tides and all this time.
+broke to beat no more and beat forever on further shores than thought can find, where barefoot seekers dance for sand mussels like you showed us, right between the tides and all this time.